-3.A.
-Examples of implementation
+3. A. Examples of Implementation

 Measurements that fulfill the objectives listed in Table 1 may be obtained by a variety of different methods.
 Dedicated pressure and thermal sensors on the entry vehicle, such as those used by MEDLI, are one method, but not all missions can accommodate the mass and volume required for a MEDLI-type suite.
 There are more non-intrusive methods for obtaining valuable data.
-For example, for an Earth return capsule, the total recession of the thermal protection material may be determined by performing and comparing pre-flight and post-flight computed tomography (CT) scans of the aeroshell.
+For example, for an Earth return capsule, the total recession of the thermal protection material may be determined by performing and comparing preflight and post-flight computed tomography (CT) scans of the aeroshell.
 Another option, for Earth-return capsules, is to perform an airborne observation of the entering capsule and view the vehicle with specific sensors.
 Although passive, the capsule heatshield may include embedded materials that emit at specific wavelengths during entry, to indicate TPS recession or temperature.
 Some of these alternatives to on-board sensors are included in Table 2, discussed below.

-Technical Objectives Quantity/Measurement Accuracy Aerothermal Environment and Thermal Protection System (TPS) A a rady manaja baatin s Heat Flux - Forebody ±5% Aerodynamic heating Heat Flux - Afterbody ±10% Reduced TPS and vehicle mass, reduced subsystem risk for future missions In-Depth Temperatures, as a function of time at multiple locations Recession in Flight (multiple ±15% , locations) ±2 mm Demonstrate adequate bonding and bondline integrity Final Recession (if recovered) TPS-to-structure bondline visualization (before and after flight) ±1 mm ±0.5 mm Atmosphere, Aerodynamics, and Flight Dynamics Reconstruct EDL including atmospheric density.
+Technical Objectives Quantity/Measurement Accuracy Aerothermal Environment and Thermal Protection System (TPS) Aerodynamic heating Heat Flux - Forebody ±5% Aerodynamic heating Heat Flux - Afterbody ±10% Reduced TPS and vehicle mass, reduced In-Depth Temperatures, as a function of time at multiple locations ±5% Recession in Flight (multiple locations) ±2 mm Final Recession (if recovered) ±1 mm Characterize as-installed TPS surface, density gradients, and attachment to substructure TPS-to-structure bondline visualization (before and after flight), Surface characterization ±0.5 mm Atmosphere, Aerodynamics, and Flight Dynamics Reconstruct EDL including atmospheric density.
 Increase landing accuracy.
-Inertial Rates (IMU), mass properties Static pressure on vehicle surface varies denoity.
-Moreage landing decardey. at stagnation point ±0.5% FS Determine vehicle attitude in hypersonic regime IMU, mass properties, and static pressure on vehicle surface at multiple locations Pressure ±0.5% FS Verify aerodynamic coefficients in hypersonic and supersonic regimes; winds in the supersonic regime IMU, mass properties, and static pressure on vehicle surface at multiple locations Pressure ±0.5% FS Atmospheric Decelerator Enhance system capability (heavier payloads, higher altitudes, etc.), reduce mass, increase reliability and performance for future missions Aero decelerator total angle of attack at start of inflation ±2° Observations of aero decelerator area oscillations 30 fps Aero decelerator force-time history ±2% of force @ 60 Hz Aero decelerator angles of attack and sideslip vs. time ±1° @ 30 Hz Aero decelerator drag coefficient vs. time and Mach number ±4% @ 60 Hz Vehicle Structure Reduce mass, increase reliability and Entry Loads ±10% performance for future missions Landing Loads ±10%
+5 1 2 1 1 Static pressure on vehicle surface at stagnation point ±0.5% FS Determine vehicle attitude in hypersonic regime IMU, mass properties, and static pressure on vehicle surface at multiple locations Pressure ±0.5% FS Verify aerodynamic coefficients in hypersonic and supersonic regimes; winds in the supersonic regime IMU, mass properties, and static pressure on vehicle surface at multiple locations Pressure ±0.5% FS Atmospheric Decelerator Enhance system capability (heavier payloads, higher altitudes, etc.), reduce mass, increase reliability and performance for future missions Aero decelerator total angle of attack at start of inflation ±2° Observations of aero decelerator area oscillations 30 fps Aero decelerator force-time history ±2% of force @ 60 Hz Aero decelerator angles of attack and sideslip vs. time ±1° @ 30 Hz Aero decelerator drag coefficient vs. time and Mach number ±4% @ 60 Hz Vehicle Structure Reduce mass, increase reliability and performance for future missions Entry Loads ±10% Landing Loads ±10%